juliat/juliat.github.io/content/portfolio/StreetSmart.md

 - **Skills**: What skills do we have?
 Do we know enough to have a chance at doing this?
 - **Learning**: The team agreed we were mostly in this for fun and to learn.
 So, we also considered whether a project would let each of us learn interesting new things.

-Sticky notes that sync across computers, extensions for google calendar&mdash;we considered many ideas.
+Sticky notes that sync across computers, extensions for Google Calendar&mdash;we considered many ideas.
 StreetSmart came up when I explained how, having just moved to Manhattan for the summer, I was always worried about what streets were safe to walk on (especially at night), and how I wished there were an app that could tell me that.
 And that's where the idea for the app "Don't Get Mugged" (later renamed to StreetSmart), began.

 StreetSmart won out over our other ideas because we thought it would be the most valuable, in scope, and a good fit for the team's skills and interests.